oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 As a general rule, if you don’t show profit for at least three out of five consecutive years, the IRS can decide that your work is a hobby if they are not otherwise convinced you are operating a legitimate business.

-The IRS is doing a great job of catching up with the gig economy and, as recently as 2019, has created a [gig economy knowledge center](https://www.irs.gov/businessces/gig-economy-tax-center).
+> The IRS is doing a great job of catching up with the gig economy and, as recently as 2019, has created a [gig economy knowledge center](https://www.irs.gov/businessces/gig-economy-tax-center).

+ There are two main deductions.
+The <b>standard deduction</b> and the <b>itemized deduction</b>.
+You can only choose one of these deductions.

-Importantly, taking a standard deduction will exempt you from tbe itemized deductions listed below, but not from the [qualified business deduction](https://www.nerdwallet.com/article/taxes/qualified-business-income-deduction).
+ So, taking a standard deduction will exempt you from the itemized deductions listed below, but not from the [qualified business deduction](https://www.nerdwallet.com/article/taxes/qualified-business-income-deduction).

 The standard deduction is a fixed amount and presents much less of a hassle.
 However, if you have substantial deductible business expenses, then you may want to take advantage of itemized deductions.

-The qualified business deduction is complex in that it benefits smaller businesses, but becomes increasingly difficult to take advantage of depending on the type of business and the amount of income the business generates.
+Lastly, the qualified business deduction is complex in that it benefits smaller businesses, but becomes increasingly difficult to take advantage of depending on the type of business and the amount of income the business generates.

+Additionally, you can take tax credits.
+Credits work differently from deductions because you subtract the credit from your total tax liability instead of subtracting from your gross income.
+Combining itemized deductions with tax credits can greatly reduce your tav liability.

+However, make sure you have proper documentation at hand to prove that you are eligible for deductions and credits in the event of an IRS audit.

 Below is a list of itemizable deductions you can use to reduce your total tax liability.